XTB ReviewOpen Demo Account

 Professional accounts have the same maximum leverage and minimum order size but offer minimum spreads of 0.28.
 The commissions for ETF CFDs and stock CFDs also start at 0.08 per cent.
 An XTB review of professional accounts will also mention that commissions exist for forex, indices, commodities, and cryptocurrencies, starting at 3.00 GBP for each lot.

 (1) Clients must have a balance of at least 500,000 Euros in their accounts, including cash and assets.
 (2) They must also have completed an average of at least 10 significantly sized trades each quarter for the past four quarters.
 And/or (3) they must have a minimum of a year of experience in a professional position that required relevant trading experience with similar high-risk investments.
-If you review XTB in addition to other brokers, you will notice that these requirements are standard across companies.
+If you review in addition to other brokers, you will notice that these requirements are standard across companies.

-Demo accounts are also available, allowing potential clients to review XTB themselves before making any financial commitment to the platform or a real-money investment.
-The demo account with the xStation platform lasts for four weeks and provides you virtual funds of £100,000, allowing clients to review XTB themselves.
+Demo accounts are also available, allowing potential clients to review themselves before making any financial commitment to the platform or a real-money investment.
+The demo account with the xStation platform lasts for four weeks and provides you virtual funds of £100,000, allowing clients to review themselves.

-This XTB UK review outlines three platforms available for traders with this broker.
+This UK review outlines three platforms available for traders with this broker.
 There is the company’s proprietary xStation platform, the mobile version of it, or the well-known and incredibly popular MetaTrader 4 platform.

 xStation is an award-winning platform that is intuitive to use and offers superior execution speeds.
-It provides access to the full spectrum of more than 4,000 instruments, including those found in an XTB cryptocurrency review.
+It provides access to the full spectrum of more than 4,000 instruments, including those found in an cryptocurrency review.
 Other key features include access to market sentiments, comprehensive charts showing price movement, easy risk management tools, simple in-built trading, and access to the economic calendar and expert analysis right in the platform.

 The standard version is the Web Trade Platform, which is compatible with Chrome, Safari, Opera, and Firefox.
 Alternatively, clients can download a desktop version for either OS X or Windows computers.
-The xStation mobile application is incredibly similar, offering full access to more than 1,500 instruments and the same features you would find as you review XTB’s web or desktop xStation.
+The xStation mobile application is incredibly similar, offering full access to more than 1,500 instruments and the same features you would find as you review web or desktop xStation.

-Those with more experience will likely already be familiar with the MetaTrader 4 platform and be happy to see it in our XTB forex review.
+Those with more experience will likely already be familiar with the MetaTrader 4 platform and be happy to see it in our forex review.
 MetaTrader 4 (MT4) is simple and incredibly popular, with nearly every major broker offering access to it.
 As such, extensive support documentation and tutorials are available online, both in XTB UK review articles and general MT4 reviews.

 MetaTrader 4 is available for desktop, tablets, and mobile devices, with full compatibility across Windows, Mac OS X, iOS, and Android.
 The platform features pattern recognition tools, among other advanced analytics tools.
-Our XTB review also suggests traders use the MT4 Strategy Tester, which allows you to backtest strategies across intervals and market assets.
+Our review also suggests traders use the MT4 Strategy Tester, which allows you to backtest strategies across intervals and market assets.
 MT4 also offers extensive customisation, including via the automated trading solutions from other MQL4 community members and the ability to create your own automated trading.

-This XTB review considers the broker’s website and platforms to be highly usable.
+This review considers the broker’s website and platforms to be highly usable.
 The navigation is clear on the main website thanks to the main navigation bar with drop-down menus and the bottom navigation menu.
-A readily available search bar would be a nice addition, but that is likely the only thing traders will miss as they review XTB forex and other asset offerings.
+A readily available search bar would be a nice addition, but that is likely the only thing traders will miss as they review forex and other asset offerings.

 The platforms clients use with XTB are also highly usable, with intuitive functionality that should present a minimal learning curve.
 Information is easy to find, including the incorporated details such as news and the economic calendar.

-Additionally, most who review XTB will agree that the website has a professional appearance with its clean white background and mostly black text.
+Additionally, most who review will agree that the website has a professional appearance with its clean white background and mostly black text.
 The occasional use of colour helps keep the page interesting while maintaining that professionalism.

 As we researched for this XTB review, we found many positive points in favour of the broker’s customer support.
 UK clients can visit the office in person at Canary Wharf in London.
 There is also a live chat function, an email address for support, and separate phone numbers for account opening, 24/5 support, marketing, and the office.
-Additionally, XTB has 12 other offices around the world.
+Additionally, broker has 12 other offices around the world.

-Clients should be able to find the answers to most questions on the extensive Knowledge Base of the XTB website.
+Clients should be able to find the answers to most questions on the extensive Knowledge Base of the website.
 This is where you will find the FAQ page, which includes questions divided by categories as well as a search bar.

 Those who review XTB CFD accounts will appreciate the range of payment methods.
 Clients should keep in mind that depending on the base currency of your account and that of your payment method, you may have to pay additional conversion fees.